viksri98/i3blocks/README.md

 USAGE: `./storage.sh $DIRECTORY`

 ## volume.sh
-Gets the volume as a percentage using amixer
+Gets the volume as a percentage using amixer (CURRENTLY BROKEN)

 ## config
 The config file for i3blocks, look here for how to use each script.